 Lombard Lane + Denton Park_

-LandLAB were commissioned by WCC to provide the urban and landscape architectural design services in 2016.
+LandLAB was commissioned by Wellington City Council to provide the urban and landscape architectural design services in 2016.
 LandLAB worked with BECA, TPC and E3BW to develop the design concepts and deliver the project through to completion.
-The project has required expertise in shared space, streetscape and public realm design as well as design collaboration, community engagement and place-making.
+The project required expertise in shared space, streetscape and public realm design as well as design collaboration, community engagement and place-making.

 Denton Park has been transformed into a raised lawn surface that enables informal occupation.
 This new green focus to the space also accommodates street tree and rain garden planting which supports sustainable stormwater treatment.
 Existing fencing and back-of-house areas of adjacent buildings fronting Victoria Street were rationalised alongside owners and existing brick and wall features were retained where possible to maintain the urban character of the precinct.

 This project – although relatively small in scale – has provided a significant activation and regeneration of a previously unappealing city centre precinct.
 It has successfully leveraged and coordinated both public and private investment to optimise investment through the efficient upgrading of enabling infrastructure and coordinated delivery of new open spaces.
 It represents a new design direction for wellington that embraces.
 A more sophisticated and urban design language and a place-based, design-led approach to the regeneration of the city’s laneway network.
 It has opened recently to a strong community and stakeholder support and quickly established itself as a favourite destination within the city centre.

 Location_ Te Aro, Wellington

 Team_ BECA + E3BW + WCC